My Ultimate Chocolate Brownies

 6. Gradually pour in the melted chocolate mixture, followed by the rye flour and salt.

-7. Fold in the cocoa nibs and pecans.
-Set the batter aside to rest for 5 minutes.
+7. Set the batter aside to rest for 5 minutes.

 8. Then pour half your batter into a lined cake tin, sprinkle on half the dark choc chunks if using, and then add the rest of the batter.
-Follow that with the remaining chocolate chunks and flakey sea salt.
+Follow that with the flakey sea salt.

-9. Bake for 35-40 minutes, until the brownie has risen and set, and the edges begin to crack a bit.
+9. Bake for 30 – 35 minutes, until the brownie has risen and set, and the edges begin to crack a bit.
 A skewer inserted WILL NOT come out clean, as you want the brownie to be fudgy.
+There should be a few moist crumbs.

 10. Wait a few hours for the brownie to cool before cutting into it.